Riteesh-A/president/president_python_full_spec.md

 3. **Asshole -> President:** Asshole automatically selects (highest rank) top 2 cards; these transfer.
 President chooses any 2 cards from their *current* hand to return.
 4. **Scumbag -> Vice President:** Scumbag automatically gives highest single card; Vice President chooses any 1 card to return.
 5. Citizens skip.
-6. Start round: Player with 3♦ leads as per Opening Play.
-(If 3♦ traded during exchange, still opening anchor is whoever **currently holds** it.)
+6. Start round: On the very first game in the session, the player with 3♦ leads as per Opening Play.
+(If 3♦ traded during exchange, still opening anchor is whoever **currently holds** it.).
+For all subsequent games, the Asshole begins the round.

 Edge cases: If players have fewer cards than required to give (rare with standard deck unless altered future variants) they give all available.

 ### 4.9 Jokers

-- If `use_jokers = true`, Jokers are highest rank unless inversion active (then they become lowest logically for comparison).
-Jokers are treated as their own rank `JOKER`.
-- Jokers count toward set sizes only if playing a pure Joker set (cannot combine with other ranks).
+- If `use_jokers = true`, Jokers are treated as any other rank.
+So a Joker is higher than a 2 in rank order (for the Scumbag and Asshole to give to the Vice President and President respectively), but can be used as any value in a set.
+For example, a Joker can be used as a 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King, or Ace.
+So a player can play 2, Joker (which equates to a pair of 2s) on top of a Ace pair and win the round.
+The same applies to any other value.
+A Joker can also be played individually as a single card with any other rank.
+So a player can play a Joker pair or 2,Joker together on top of an Ace pair (where its value is higher than the Ace, therefore 2) and win the round.

 ### 4.10 Invalid Plays